m-rtijn/mrtijn.nl/mrtijn.nl/content/blog/2022-08-14-mount-nfs-shares-via-wireguard.en.md

 is made available via on a LAN.
 Let's say we're connected via Wireguard to our server, and this server has `10.0.0.2` as its IP in the Wireguard VPN.
 This server has made the share `/nfs/exampleshare` available to us.
-Mounting this share manually to `/mnt/nfs` is done just like on a local share:
+Mounting this share manually to `/mnt/nfs` is done in the same manner as for a local share:

 ```
 # mount 10.0.0.2:/nfs/exampleshare /mnt/nfs